erikaduan/textbook_notes/statistical_rethinking/chapters_1_and_2.md

 #> [1] 0.0000000 0.2647059 0.4705882 0.2647059
 ```

-**Parameter:** the true proportion of Earth covered by water i.e. an
+-   **Parameter:** an unobserved variable i.e. the true proportion of
-unobserved variable.
+    Earth covered by water.
-**Likelihood:** the relative number of ways that the observed data could
+-   **Likelihood:** the relative number of ways that the observed data
-have been produced based on a hypothesised value of the parameter.
+    could have been produced per hypothesised parameter value
+    i.e. counting all the ways that a scenario is possible per
+    hypothesised parameter value.
-**Prior probability:** the prior plausibility of the hypothesised value
+-   **Prior probability:** the prior plausibility of the parameter of
-of the parameter being observed.
+    interest.
-**Posterior probability:** the updated plausibility of the hypothesised
+-   **Posterior probability:** the updated plausibility of the parameter
-value of the parameter being observed, following inclusion of new
+    of interest following inclusion of new information.
-information.

 ## Model building